gulnazaki/counterfactual-benchmark/README.md

 │   └── metrics                                 # Implementation of metrics
 ├── methods
-│   └── deepscm                                 # Training and evaluation code for all methods under Deep-SCM paradigm │       ├── checkpoints
+│   └── deepscm                                 # Training and evaluation code for all methods under Deep-SCM paradigm │       ├── checkpoints                         # Checkpoints (we only include predictors due to github size limitations) │       │   ├── adni
-│       │   └── trained_classifiers             # MorphoMNIST predictors' checkpoints
+│       │   │   └── trained_classifiers
+│       │   ├── celeba
-│       ├── checkpoints_celeba
+│       │   │   ├── complex
+│       │   │   │   └── trained_classifiers
+│       │   │   └── simple
+│       │   │       └── trained_classifiers
+│       │   └── morphomnist
-│       │   └── trained_classifiers             # CelebA predictors' checkpoints
+│       │       └── trained_classifiers
 │       ├── configs                             # Configuration files to reproduce experiments
-│       │    └── adni
+│       │   ├── adni
-│       │    └── celeba
+│       │   ├── celeba
+│       │   │   ├── complex
 │       │   │   └── simple
-│       │     │   └── complex
+│       │   ├── morphomnist
-│       │    └── morphomnist
+│       │   └── qualitative_grid.json
 │       ├── evaluate.py                         # Evaluation script to test the trained models
-│       ├── model.py                            # The SCM class that integrates the models for all mechanisms is defined here │       ├── train_classifier.py                 # Script to train the anti-causal predictors │       ├── training_scripts.py
+│       ├── model.py                            # The SCM class that integrates the models for all mechanisms is defined here │       ├── qualitative_grid.py                 # Script to produce a grid of qualitative results for all datasets and models │       ├── train_classifier.py                 # Script to train the anti-causal predictors │       ├── training_scripts.py
 │       └── train.py                            # Script to train all models of the SCM